Mudassir-razi/Vimrc/README.md

 | *ctrl-f*     |  format selected port connection of instantiated modules
 | *tab*        |  inserts tab in before the selected text
 | *shift-tab*  |  remove tab from selected text

+**Extra featues:**
+* autocomplete is triggered for keywords such as- 'begin', 'always'.